nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 4.11.
 Storage of Information

-The sequence diagram shows how the program imports data from storage file.
+This section describes the implementation of how _Ha(ppy)Bit_ handles and stores the information you have entered.

 #### 4.11.1.
 Implementation

+**Importing Data**
+1. The `load()` method runs automatically upon startup.
+2. `Storage` then calls the `importStorage(filePath)` method from the `Import` class.
+3. The save file `hiabit.txt` is then scanned line by line, where every line is parsed into discrete and discernible information and then stored in `String[] lineData`.
+4. `updateGoalList(lineData, GoalList)` is called for every line till all lines have be scanned.
+5. In every iteration of `updateGoalList(lineData, goalList)` being called, the information (sorted by goal type) is parsed and stored into `goalList`, updating `goalList`.
+6. The completed `goalList` is returned to `Storage`, and then returned to update the main `goalList` attribute in `UiManager`.

+The sequence diagram shows how the program imports data from storage file. <Br>
 ![Import Sequence Diagram](Diagram_Images/Implementation_Diagram_Images/ImportSequenceDiagram.png)

 The program uses `Storage` class to import data from the storage file.